coderefinery/reproducible-research/_episodes/06-workflow-management.md

 $ snakemake
 ```

+Snakemake uses **declarative style**: we describe dependencies but we
+let Snakemake figure out the series of steps to produce results
+(targets).
+Fun fact: Excel is also declarative, not imperative.

 Try running `snakemake` again and observe that and discuss why it refused to rerun all steps:
 ```